 }Step Two: Using the Change of Address Tool

-Simultaneously, Google requires you to maintain the redirects from the old site for at least 180 days.
-If after 180 days you can still see data from the old site in Google search, you need to keep the redirects longer.
-After the 180-day period, if the old site still exists and is crawlable, Google will not recognize any relationship between the old and new sites and will treat the old site as an unrelated website.
+After the 180-day period, if the old site still exists and is crawlable, Google will not recognize any relationship between the old and new sites and will treat the old site as unrelated.

 Canceling a Change of Address Request